 The answer is also no. The common cold viruses that cause the disease in humans and dogs are very different.
 Rest assured, there’s no way it can be transferred back and forth from a dog to a pet owner and vice-versa.

 Signs of a Cold

 Cold symptoms in dogs and humans are very similar.
 As this ailment affects the upper respiratory tract, there could be some difficulty in breathing.
 Having this type of ailment is particularly tough for dogs.
 They just can’t voice their pain, discomfort or particular symptoms.

 If you observe that your pet has a type of cold, you’ll want to administer treatment or some remedies to alleviate your dog’s condition.
 We’ll offer solutions below.

 If the situation is severe, you may see some mucous discharge from their nose.
 A runny nose can be expected, while a yellowish or greenish discharge can indicate an infection.
 In such a case, your dog’s cold may be accompanied by fever and general weakness.
 Unfortunately your dog can also experience the same sneezing, cough, as well as a loss of appetite.

 Treating Your Pet Dog’s Cold

-Your vet can prescribe a suitable cold medicine for your dog.
-Although a common cold by itself is not life threatening, the complications from it can be more serious.
+A vet can prescribe a suitable cold medicine for your dog.
+Although a common cold by itself is not life threatening, complications from it can be more serious.
 A simple cold can develop into pneumonia when not properly attended to.
-That’s why it is recommended that your veterinarian prescribe antibiotics early on to control the situation.
+That’s why your veterinarian will likely prescribe antibiotics early on to control the situation.

-Moreover, a high dose of vitamin C can also be given to your pet.
+Moreover, a high dose of vitamin C may also be given to your pet.
 This will boost their immune system enabling your dog to recover faster.